 Eating more healthily

-You can’t outrun a bad diet so it’s important when taking on a healthier lifestyle to ensure that what you are putting into your system is also of good quality.
-We have abundant access to greasy takeaway foods but with a little organisation and preparation a healthy diet can actually work out to be cheaper and more convenient.
+You can’t outrun a bad diet, so it’s important when taking on a healthier lifestyle to ensure that what you are putting into your system is also of good quality.
+We have easy access to greasy takeaway foods, but with a little organisation and preparation a healthy diet can work out to be cheaper and more convenient.

-Having any type of surgery is not something to take lightly.
+Having surgery is not something to take lightly.
 The requirement to be anaesthetised is a big deal and your recovery time may be longer than expected.
 The results you were hoping for as well, if not realistic, may leave you disappointed.

 Visit our member’s directory to find the right surgeon for you.